iPXE

 805

-806/** Declare a file as being under the two-clause BSD licence
+806/** Declare a file as being under the three-clause BSD licence

 807 *